pombase/website/src/docs/documentation/phenotype-data-bulk-upload-format.md

 ## Phenotype data bulk upload format

-PomBase welcomes submissions of published large-scale phenotype data sets.
+${database_name} welcomes submissions of published large-scale phenotype data sets.
 We have devised a tab-delimited text file format for bulk phenotype data.
-A similar format is used for the downloadable file of single-allele phenotype data (with one more column at the start of each line to identify PomBase as the source; note that, because Database is column 1 in the downloadable file, column numbers differ by 1 between the download and upload formats).
+A similar format is used for the downloadable file of single-allele phenotype data (with one more column at the start of each line to identify ${database_name} as the source; note that, because Database is column 1 in the downloadable file, column numbers differ by 1 between the download and upload formats).